ICCID number: What it means and where to find it on an iPhone or Android device

-Have you ever gotten a new SIM card and wondered what that long string of numbers on the back of it is?
-Those digits may seem completely random, but they're not random at all.
-Each ICCID (or integrated circuit card identifier) serves a specific purpose — it helps identify your SIM card and manage your mobile services.
-In this article, we’ll explain what an ICCID number is and show you how to find your ICCID number on different devices.
+Have you ever gotten a new SIM card and wondered what the letters “ICCID” mean and what that long string of numbers on the back of it is?
+Those digits may seem completely random, but they’re not random at all.
+The ICCID (integrated circuit card identifier), serves a specific purpose — it helps identify your SIM card and manage your mobile services.
+In this article, we’ll explain what an ICCID number is and show you how to find your ICCID number on your Android devices and iPhones.

 Table of Contents